 However, a few species, such as ivy-leaved duckweed (Lemna trisulca) and hornwort (Ceratophyllum), float just beneath the water's surface.
 When in bloom, most of these plants extend their flowering shoots above the water.
 Water milfoil (Myriophyllum spp) and mare’s tail (Hippuris vulgaris) are notable examples of this behavior.

-Other ways to manage our lake
+Other ways we are looking to manage our lakes in the future:

+De-silting: If we have 1m of silt, that when disturbed, gives off a rotten-egg smell, there may be potential problems.
+Solutions include removing the accumulated silt (de-silting) and helping to prevent excessive input of organic matter from other sources.
 De-silting will help to reduce bacterial activity and prevent associated de-oxygenation.
-It will also deepen the fishery, increase the volume of water and reduce the impact of extreme weather conditions.
+It will also deepen our lakes, increase the volume of water and reduce the impact of extreme weather conditions.
 Lake de-silting is an expensive and disruptive process that is usually best accomplished after removing the fish and draining the fishery.

-Managing the vegetation along our banks is essential for controlling the accumulation of organic silt.
+Managing the vegetation: along our banks is essential for controlling the accumulation of organic silt.
 Trees and shrubs in these areas not only enhance the ecosystem but also serve as crucial habitats for various wildlife and plant species that contribute to a thriving aquatic environment.
 Therefore, it is advisable to perform only light and selective trimming of overhanging branches.
 One highly effective strategy for minimizing silt build-up is the annual removal of floating leaves before they settle on the bottom.

 Siltation: Removing silt from a coarse fishing lake to enhance water quality and fishing yields The process of siltation in a lake is often hastened by the accumulation of leaf litter from the surrounding deciduous trees and adjacent land.
 Leaves that float on the surface can be blown into specific corners of the lake, where they become saturated and eventually sink.
 Over time, the continuous buildup of leaves in these locations leads to siltation, which can ultimately make parts of the lake unfit for fishing.
 For enclosed still waters, the most effective material is crushed limestone, sized from ‘quarter inch to dust,’ which can be spread into the water—potentially from a boat—at a rate of approximately 300 to 350 pounds per acre.
 Powdered chalk is also a viable alternative.
 This process is ideally carried out in winter, ensuring that the crushed limestone or chalk is applied before spring weather arrives.
 If phosphate-rich fertilizers are to be used, it is crucial to apply the limestone or chalk several weeks prior to introducing the manure or triple-super phosphate.
 Applications should be limited to silted regions.
 If the entire lake requires treatment, it is advisable to apply the material to no more than a quarter of the lakebed at a time, allowing at least a month between treatments for the subsequent quarter.